bradhead/kc-smart-fhir-explore/terraform/README.md

 ## Terraform configuration

-Please quest the Terraform configuration files from a Health Gateway team member and place in the Terraform directory.
+Request the Terraform configuration files from team member and place in the Terraform directory.

 ## Run